 Is WireGuard faster than OpenVPN on Linux?

 In most cases, yes—WireGuard/NordLynx tends to offer higher throughput and lower latency on Linux compared to OpenVPN.
-How to log into your nordvpn account your step by step guide
+Nordvpn Pricing and Plans Explained for 2026: Smart Guide to Subscriptions, Features, and How to Save

 What should I do if I lose LAN access after VPN reconnects?